Kinto/kinto-http.py/README.rst

     # You *need* to call save in order to have these changes reflected in the
     # remote.
     bucket.permissions.save()

+    # or if you want to save the whole bucket:
+    bucket.save()

 Groups
 ======